broccoli0616/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3a.
 The group does not exist.
     * 3a1.
-System shows error message, saying group does not exist.
+System informs the user that no such group exists.

       Use case ends.